comdata/HomeAutomation/docs/en/weather.md

 The system uses Weather Underground to acquire data for display the current outside temperature.

-Create a wether.properties file with
+Create a weather.properties file with

 ```
 apiKey=<apikey>